 His ‘seeing the light’ could not have been more graphically portrayed on the bicentenary of his death.
 There are some high circular windows in St Mary’s.
 The low winter sun pushed it’s way through the clouds, occasionally making a spot-light on the wall, as Robin re-told the story in the Newton’s original words.
 Just as we got to the part of the story of his conversion, the light from the sun hit Newton’s pulpit, making the story glow in a way more powerful than could have been pre-planned.
 It was truly Amazing.

-Robin is preparing to take Amazing Grace on tour in Bermuda in October 2009, after doing a warm up in Copthorne on 20 September; but is always keen for other opportunities to perform it.
-He can be contacted on email.
+Robin is preparing to take Amazing Grace on tour in Bermuda in October 2009, after doing a warm-up in Copthorne on 20 September 2009; but is always keen for other opportunities to perform it.